 All members enrolled in the SNP have a Care Plan developed that is provided to you as a reference tool in managing their health care.
-You can see an example of a Care Plan for Tier 1 and Tier 2 members on the Care Plans section found on the Special Needs Plan Info page.
+You can see an example of a Care Plan for Tier 1 and Tier 2 members on the Care Plans section found on the Provider's Special Needs Plan Info page.

 Care Plans take the information your patient has provided about their health and then determines what steps should be taken to help them reach their highest level of health care.
 These Care Plans are based on Evidence-Based Medicine and Clinical Practice Guidelines.